markgark/JHU-3-Getting-and-Cleaning-Data-Course-Project/README.md

 CodeBook.md shows and describe the variables, data, and transformations that was performed to clean up the data.

-averages_data.txt contains the final results
+averages.txt contains the final results